leighghunt/metlink-cancellations-dashboard/README.md

 Calls the [Metlink API](https://opendata.metlink.org.nz) to get updates to services.
-Then displays cancellations in the last 24 hours.
+Then displays cancellations in the last 24 hours on this [dashboard](https://how-many-metlink-cancellations-today.glitch.me)

 You can see the alerts also being displayed at [www.metlink.org.nz/alerts/bus](https://www.metlink.org.nz/alerts/bus)